baotonglu/dash/README.md

 ### Dependencies
 We tested our build with Linux Kernel 5.5.3 and GCC 9.2.
 You must ensure that your Linux kernel version >= 4.17 since we use `MAP_FIXED_NOREPLACE` in our customized PMDK.

 Our customized PMDK is available at https://github.com/XiangpengHao/pmdk.
-The epoch implementation is available at https://github.com/XiangpengHao/VeryPM.
+The epoch manager is available at https://github.com/XiangpengHao/VeryPM.

 ### CMake
 ```bash